 This is reflected in a so-called “Statistical Release” H4.1 published every week by the Federal Reserve.
 It includes up to ten tables that describe various aspects of the financial condition of the Federal Reserve (in 1997 it contained five tables, now it is ten).
-The last table in each release, so far, is titled, “Collateral Held against Federal Reserve Notes”, and pertinent data for the one for 2011 Oct 5 is reproduced below.
+The last table in each release, so far, is titled, “Collateral Held against Federal Reserve Notes”, and pertinent data for the one for 2014 Ap 16 is reproduced below.

 The collateral consisted of a) “gold certificate account”; b) Special Drawing Right (SDR) Certificate Account; c) Treasury and Agency Debt; and d) mortgage-backed securities (MBS).
 As a group, these are known as “Eligible Assets”.

-Perhaps it will be more clear if we put it in table form.
+Perhaps it will be more clear if we put it in balance-sheet form.